cocotb/cocotb/documentation/source/quickstart.rst

 Assigning values to signals
 ---------------------------

-Values can be assigned to signals using either the .value property of a handle object or using the overloaded less than or equal to operator
+Values can be assigned to signals using either the .value property of a handle object or using direct assignment while traversing the hierarchy

 .. code-block:: python

+    # Get a reference to the "clk" signal and assign a value
+    clk = dut.clk
+    clk.value = 1

+    # Direct assignment through the hierarchy
+    dut.input_signal = 12

-    # Assign the value 12 to signal "input_signal" on DUT
+    # Assign a value to a memory deep in the hierarchy
-    dut.input_signal.value = 12
+    dut.sub_block.memory.array[4] = 2

-    # Use the overloaded less than or equal to operator
-    dut.input_signal <= 12

 Reading values from signals